eleith/emailjs/Readme.md

 ## FEATURES
  - works with SSL and TLS smtp servers
- - supports smtp authentication (PLAIN, LOGIN, CRAMMD5)
+ - supports smtp authentication ('PLAIN', 'LOGIN', 'CRAM-MD5', 'XOAUTH2')
  - emails are queued and the queue is sent asynchronously
  - supports sending html emails and emails with multiple attachments (MIME)
  - attachments can be added as strings, streams or file paths